krannich/dkmusic/readme.md

 - MySQL Database 5.1 or later

 Either store your Music in the public folder called Music or make a symbolic link to the location of your music library.
-The folder structure **must be** #, A-Z
+The folder structure **must be** # and folders from A to Z.

-**Note:** dkmusic works best in a local server environment on your desktop computer, since the database requires a lot of ressources if your music library is very big (>100.000 files).
+**Note:** dkmusic works best in a local server environment on your desktop computer, since the database requires a lot of ressources, especially if your music library is very big (>100.000 files).

 **Note:** Since dkmusic is still in development, some features are not implemented yet.